-Why recruitment selection and process policies matter7 min read
+No recruitment and selection process policy?
+Draft one now.9 min read

-Many regard the recruitment selection and process as peripheral to core business functions, but that’s a misconception.
+Many regard the recruitment and selection processes as peripheral to core business functions, but that’s a misconception.
 It’s one of the most important functions in any organization, no matter the size or type of business.
 Hiring the right candidates to maintain the success of any business is crucial.
+And the work that goes into selecting your future employees is at the heart of success.

 This means that you should always have a pipeline of potential candidates to accommodate restructuring, expansion, resignations, and retirements.
-This is where a solid recruitment selection and process policy and strategy will come in handy.
+This is where a solid recruitment and selection process policy with some strategy will come in handy.

 Without a candidate pipeline, your business can run into trouble when it comes to new hires.
 This is a result of two global hiring trends:

 It’s clear to see how these trends can impact your business.
-Without a recruitment selection and process strategy in place, you can’t build a talent pool of value to your business.
+Without a recruitment strategy in place that takes a candidate pipeline into consideration, you can’t build a talent pool of value to your business.

 Building a talent pool takes time and dedication.
 An applicant that’s unsuitable for a current vacancy could turn out to be the perfect fit for another vacancy that comes up in a few months’ time.
 If you’re using manual systems like a spreadsheet shortlist, your calendar, and hard copy CV’s during interviews only, how will you find that candidate again?